-PREREQUISITE: Advanced Algebra (C or better) TRANSCRIBED THROUGH: Not transcribed
+PREREQUISITE: Algebra 2 (C or better) TRANSCRIBED THROUGH: Not transcribed

-This is a course designed to prepare the student for college calculus and linear algebra.
-Major topics of study include: exponential and logarithmic functions, sequences and series, probability, statistics, trigonometric functions, trigonometric identities and equations.
-This course is strongly recommended for students who plan to go to college and, especially, for science and math majors.
+This is a course primarily for juniors who will be taking AP Calculus in the senior year, or for seniors who are planning to take calculus in college.
+Major topics of study include polynomial and rational functions, exponential and logarithmic functions, vectors and matrices, sequences and series, trigonometric functions, trigonometric identities and equations.
+This course is strongly recommended for students who plan to major in science or math.
 A TI-84 or higher graphing calculator is recommended.